Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
-v4.8.1
+v5.0
 *Now will cut chutes when they burn up, rather than destroying the part.
+Max chute temperature defaults to 1/2 part max temperature
+*Fixed issue with RealChutes compatibility

 v4.8 \/
 *Starwaster: Fix handling of FS animations, fix inflatable heat shield properties.